demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 > Note: This is *NOT RECOMMENDED* in production.

-With this we are done with the runtime configuration of SQLProvider
+With this, we are done with the runtime configuration of SQLProvider

 ## Implementing Create User Function

-In the existing fake implementation of the `createUser` add `getDataCtx` as its first paramter and get the data context inside the function.
+In the existing fake implementation of the `createUser` add `getDataCtx` as its first parameter and get the data context inside the function.

 ```fsharp
 // src/FsTweet.Web/UserSignup.fs